Best Ways to Antique Furniture

 Step 2: Prepare Surfaces

 Find a suitable workspace for your project.
 If you don’t have a workshop, try the garage with open windows and doors for air circulation.
 You can even work outside, weather permitting.
 Begin by removing all hardware with a screwdriver or another appropriate tool.
-Sand unfinished surfaces with medium-grit sandpaper until it is smooth, then clean with paint thinner or mineral spirits and allow them to dry.
+Sand unfinished surfaces with medium-grit sandpaper until they are smooth, then clean with paint thinner or mineral spirits and allow them to dry.
 Paint the unfinished surfaces with a primer using a 2” or 4” paintbrush or mini-roller (depending upon the size of the object).
 Sand painted surfaces with a fine-grit sandpaper to remove any glossy areas.
 Then clean with water and all-purpose household cleaner.
 Rinse thoroughly and allow the surface to dry completely.
 Prime any bare surfaces.
 Remember to work on a drop cloth or tarp for easy cleanup.

 Safety Alerts!

-Keep all paints, chemicals and equipment away from children and pets.
+Keep all paints, chemicals, and equipment away from children and pets.

 Wear gloves to protect your hands and to make clean up easier.